solana-labs/solana-program-library/docs/src/metadata.md

 ## Interface

-The on-chain Metadata Program is written in Rust and available on crates.io as [spl-metadata](https://crates.io/crates/spl-token-metadata) and [docs.rs](https://docs.rs/spl-metadata).
+The on-chain Token Metadata program is written in Rust and available on crates.io as [spl-metadata](https://crates.io/crates/spl-token-metadata) and [docs.rs](https://docs.rs/spl-metadata).